Skip to content

 Building:

-Note: Call build() to finalize the configuration & build the geometry and tsl nodes, or the line will auto-build on first render ( during onBeforeRender).
+Note: Call build() to finalize the configuration & build the geometry and tsl nodes, or the line will auto-build on first render (during onBeforeRender).
+Use ensureBuilt() when you need to access geometry attributes before the first render.

 Options Object Configuration